josh-psw/bcheck-helper/README.md

 <img src="img/search.png" width="800"/>

-The filter performs a case-insensitive match on BChecks containing the search term with any of the following fields:
+The filter performs a case-insensitive match on BChecks containing the search term within any of the following fields:

 * Name
 * Author